Twistronics of Janus transition metal dichalcogenide bilayers: Results

 The low energy physics of twisted hetero/homobilayers can be modeled by means of a low energy continuum model Hamiltonian.
 In both symmetrically and asymmetrically ordered twisted bilayers the conduction and valence band edges are isolated in energy by at least 50-100 meV.\\ The corresponding moir\'e physics is well described by the one-band continuum model Hamiltonian \cite{Wu_PRL, Angeli_PNAS}:

 where $m^*_0$ and $\alpha_R$ are the average (over all the stacking configurations) effective mass and Rashba parameter, $\Delta(\textbf{r})$ is the moiré potential, $\varepsilon_{m^*}(\textbf{r})$ is the effective mass correction, $\textbf{r}$ tracks the local stacking configuration, and $\boldsymbol{\sigma}$ are Pauli matrices. \\ $\Delta(\textbf{r})$ and $\varepsilon_{m^*}(\textbf{r})$ are scalar functions that capture the energy and effective mass of holes/electrons in the VBM/CBM as a function of the relative in-plane displacement $\textbf{r}$ between the two aligned layers.
 To capture the stacking-dependent electronic details necessary for the determination of these potentials, we perform density functional theory (DFT) calculations on non-twisted bilayers.
 Accordingly, we refer to this model as a first principle effective Hamiltonian.
 The DFT calculations are performed with the aim of sampling how the physics locally changes with stacking: the top layer is shifted relative to the bottom layer over a 9$\cross$9 grid in the unit cell. \\ These calculations are performed with Quantum Espresso \cite{QE1,QE2} using the generalized gradient approximation with the weak vdW forces acting between the layers taken into account by the nonlocal vdW functional vdW-DF2-C09 \cite{Hamada_PRB,Berland_2015}.
 All calculations include spin-orbit coupling.
 For each displacement, the in-plane position of the atoms is fixed while the interlayer distance is relaxed.
 The total energy, band edge energy, and effective mass are extracted for each bilayer stacking, and then used in the continuum model.
 To find the effective mass and Rashba coupling, we fit the values obtained from the aligned bilayers band edges to the $\varepsilon \textbf{k}^2 + \alpha |\textbf{k}|$ function.
 The quadratic term tracks the effective mass $\varepsilon$ while the linear term takes into account the Rashba spin splitting $\alpha$.
 In general, we found that, unlike for the effective mass, $\alpha$ is only weakly dependent on stacking.
-We therefore consider in the continuum model only the average (over stacking configurations) Rashba parameter $\alpha_R$.\\ \\
+We therefore consider in the continuum model only the average (over stacking configurations) Rashba parameter $\alpha_R$.
+In the Supplemental Material Fig. S1~\cite{SM}, we validate the continuum model against explicit large-scale DFT calculations and corroborate the good agreement near the band extremum. \\